 for the Whole Family

-Every family grows in faith in their own way, and we’re here to support you on that journey.
+Every family grows in faith in a unique way, and we’re here to support you on that journey.
 Whether you're just getting started or looking to go deeper, we want to walk alongside you.
-We use warm, easy-to-use resources from Faith and Family Life Catholic Ministries' program "Pathways" to help guide the way.
+We use warm, easy-to-use resources from Faith and Family Life Catholic Ministries' program Pathways to help guide the way.

 Sacrament Preparations